Topological insulators and geometry of vector bundles

 \subsubsection{Covariant derivative, parallel transport, and connection}

 The notions of parallel transport and covariant derivative are closely related to each other.
-Indeed, Eq.~\eqref{Eq:DefPT} defines the parallel transport from the covariant derivative.
-In the reverse direction, given a parallel transport one can \emph{define} a covariant derivative $\widetilde\nabla_\gamma$ as

-where $\vec 1_{PT}$ is basis section obtained by the parallel transport in $\gamma$ direction.
-It follows that this derivative vanishes at parallel transported vectors, $\widetilde \nabla_\gamma \vec 1_{PT}=0$, and we arrive again at Eq.~\eqref{Eq:DefPT}.
+To see this, consider a section $\vec 1_{PT}$ of a tangent bundle $T\Surf$, which satisfies the equation of the parallel transport \eqref{Eq:DefPT} along a curve $\Tc$.
+Let $\vec 1$ be another basis section, such that along the curve we have